 * Ongoing OPEC-led supply restraint has been supporting prices

-* Goldman sees Brent at $82.50 per barrel by mid-year (Updates prices)
+* Goldman sees Brent at $82.50 per barrel by mid-year (Re-casts with lower prices)

 SINGAPORE, March 22 (Reuters) - Oil prices gave up earlier gains as the relentless rise in U.S. crude production threatens to undermine efforts led by producer cartel OPEC to tighten the market.